Click here to read about The Life, GSR's monthly feature about the unique and challenging lives of women religious around the world.

 Maria Magdalena Bennasar (Magda) of the Sisters for Christian Community is from Spain.
 Studies in theology gave her a foundation for the charism of prayer and ministry of the word with an emphasis on spirituality and Scripture: teaching, conducting retreats and workshops, creating community and training lay leaders in Australia, the U.S. and Spain.
 Currently, she is working on eco-spirituality and searching for a space to create a center or collaborate with others.

 Lucy Bethel is a member of the Sisters of Providence of St. Vincent de Paul.
 An eighth-generation Bahamian, she held various positions in banking in the Bahamas before entering religious life.
 Later, she served as director of a center providing full-time care for mentally challenged adult women.
 Currently, as director of Providence Spirituality Centre, she is a full-time spiritual/retreat director in Kingston, Ontario.

 Marie Vianney Bilgrien, United States

 Marie Vianney Bilgrien is a School Sister of Notre Dame living in El Paso, Texas.
-After teaching grade school in Wisconsin and Mississippi, she served as a catechist in Bolivia — later becoming the director of an orphanage there.
-She directed Hispanic ministry in an Oregon diocese, and worked in higher education in Shreveport, Louisiana, and El Paso.
-She currently works with the Graduate Theological Foundation and the University of Texas at El Paso.
+She taught grade school in Wisconsin and Mississippi and served in Bolivia as a catechist and the director of an orphanage.
+She directed Hispanic ministry in an Oregon diocese and worked in higher education in Shreveport, Louisiana, and El Paso.
+After she received a Doctor of Sacred Theology degree from the Angelicum in Rome, she began work with the Graduate Theological Foundation and the University of Texas at El Paso.